cyclejs-community/component-combinators/README.md

   return Combine(navigationSettings, [NavigationContainerComponent, componentArray]) }
 ```

+Unless you have to implement some very specific combining logic that we haven't met in our large
+codebase, you should not have to use `m` in another form than `Combine`.
+If that should happen,
+you will need to delve into the documentation where we detail the three strategies we use for
+combining components.
+If you come up with a useful component combinator that is not here, feel
+free to publish it in its own package.

 While the full syntax and semantics of the component combinators haven't been exposed[^EFSM],
 hopefully the examples serve to portray the merits of using a component model, under which an